minghui/Twitter-LDA/README.md

 	3.4 TopicsDistributionOnUsers.txt: The format is the same with the above file, but each line is a topic distribution of the user.

+There are two ways to run the code:
+1. You can create a new project using eclipse in the source code folder.
+Make sure all the jar files in the lib folder are loaded.
+Then just run this main file: TwitterLDA/TwitterLDAmain.java

+2. If u are using ant, just run "ant build".
+To run the main file, cd to the source code folder, and run: java -cp ./bin TwitterLDA/TwitterLDAmain